wearefrank/frank-runner/README.md

 # Command line

-Execute the following commands from the command line:
+For Frank!Runner command line usage execute the commands below either from the Windows Command Prompt, Windows PowerShell, a terminal in Eclipse, VSCode or any other terminal.

+In case you did not already clone or download Frank!Runner and you have the git command available (otherwise download it manually or use another Git program to clone the project):

 ```
 projects> git clone https://github.com/ibissource/frank!framework